Azure/azure-sdk-for-python/scripts/collect_api_version_for_multi_api_sdk/README.md

 ```

 ### Tip
-if you don't want to load result to github,you could comment out the `upload_to_github` function in Line 200 from main.py.
+if you don't want to upload result to github, you could comment out the `upload_to_github` function in `main.py` before running it.